If you’re looking for a ridiculously easy pumpkin dessert to make this fall, this Pumpkin Dump Cake recipe is your answer!

 - Bake at 350 degrees F (175 degrees C) for 1 hour or until a knife inserted near the center comes out clean.

-The dry cake mix combined with the melted butter, turns into a crusty heaven after it’s baked.
+The dry cake mix combined with the melted butter creates a delicious crust when baked.

-Dollop on some whipped cream or a scoop of ice cream and you’re good to go.
+Dollop on some whipped cream or a scoop of ice cream and you’ve got yourself heaven on a plate!

 Latest posts by Pam (see all)